akchuk/Quake2OpenGLfix/README.md

 This code is only for ref_gl.dll so you shouldn't need the full Quake 2 (3.21) source code.

 Hope this helps people with Quake 2 crashing on Windows 10!
+To download the fixed DLL, click Release at the top.